geneichinose/capstone_project_24_1_report/README.md

 ![seaborn_heatmap_correlation_features.png](plots/seaborn_heatmap_correlation_features.png)

 <i>Seaborn heatmap of correlation values for all feature pairs.
-There are many moderate correlation between the features since they are all derived from the MT (mxx, myy, mzz, etc...).
+There are many moderate correlations between the features since they are all derived from the MT (mxx, myy, mzz, etc...).
 The eigenvalues (eig1, eig2, and eig3) are derived from the MT using PCA, and the lune_lat and lune_lon are transformed from the eigenvalues.</i>

 <i>The 2 features, lune_lat and lune_lon, which are selected to train classifiers, are shown in linear (x,y) Cartesian coordinate system.
 We see the 2-dimensional space with lune_lat and lune_lon will work best for classification.</i>